 4. The Ursuya

-Easy-going and well sign-posted, the gentle verdant slopes of the Ursuya are just the thing for family walks.
+The gentle and waymarked verdant slopes of the Ursuya are just the thing for family walks.
 Setting off from Hasparren, Urcuray, Mendionde or Macaye it will probably take you a good two hours to reach the top (678m) where you'll get to see the wild Pottok ponies and numerous birds of prey.

 5. The Jaizkibel Crests

-Too tiring for spectacular views over the sea and the Bay of Hendaye?
+Too tired for spectacular views over the sea and the Bay of Hendaye?
 The Jaizkibel Crests (573m) are easily accessible from Pasaia Donibane.
-The bravest will set off from the Guadalupe Oratory (Fontarrabie), where a short but steep climb leads to the summit.
+The bravest visitors will set off from the Guadalupe Oratory (Fontarrabie), where a short but steep climb leads to the summit.

 6. The Ainhoa Chapel